-My number one go to meat is ALWAYS a Johnsonville Summer Sausage.
+I love using Summer Sausage on my boards, it’s a nice alternative to salami.
 The sausage is already smoked over real hardwoods and it really shows through in it’s flavor.
 It’ similar to salami in preparation but can be kept without refrigeration.
 It’s my secret to a successful party.
+Building your board tips:

 The Board, a Charcuterie Board is just that a large long piece of wood.
 You can make your own but you will need to let the treatment cure for about 30 days before using it for food.
 My recommendation?
 Go to your local home improvement store and purchase 4 pieces of tile (12×24-inches).
 Piece them together to create a long board down the center of your table.
 Finished piece with be 24×48-inches.
 I purchased all 4 pieces for less then $10.
 I love that it’s washable!

 Free greenery, did you know that if you visit your local Christmas tree lot they will give you the trimmings for free?
 I know!
 Free decorations!
 Awesome!

 Cheap serving trays, If you don’t have containers for the saucy items (olives, marinated products or spreads) or don’t want to spend tons of money.
 I have a solution.
 Purchase an assortment of $1 frame sizes.
 Insert a piece of card stock paper (color that goes with the theme of your party), use packing tape to seal the back.
 It won’t be completely water proof but it works for this purpose.
 Now you have inexpensive trays.
 You can also paint the frames.
 Forget about the paper and paint the underside of the glass (the side that won’t touch the food) the same color as the frame.
 There are so many options for this idea and good news!
 Just toss the frames!
 NO CLEANUP!